 Overweighting Satellites

-How to Avoid It: Stick to your predetermined allocation.
+How to Avoid It: For my own framework, staying anchored to the predetermined asset allocation limits is critical to avoid strategy drift.
 Typically, this means keeping satellites at 10% to 30% of your total portfolio.
 Regularly review your portfolio to ensure your satellite allocation hasn’t grown disproportionately due to market movements or new investments.

 Neglecting Rebalancing